ingonyama-zk/icicle/docs/docs/icicle/primitives/ntt.md

 For this reason we implemented our [heuristic auto-selection](https://github.com/ingonyama-zk/icicle/blob/main/icicle/src/ntt/ntt.cu#L573) which should choose the most efficient algorithm in most cases.

 We still recommend you benchmark for your specific use case if you think a different configuration would yield better results.

+### Fast twiddles - TODO

+TODO how to choose an algorithm